Max Winter: Biography

-Winter was born in Ostrava, Austria-Hungary (modern day Czechia).
+Winter was born in Ostrava, Austria-Hungary (modern day Czech Republic).
 He emigrated with his family and settled in Minneapolis, Minnesota.
 He graduated from North High School in Minneapolis in 1922 (see North High Polaris for 1922).
 He attended Hamline University on a basketball scholarship.

 Winter opened The 620 Club in 1934 with his brother Henry and boxing manager/promoter Ernie Fliegel as equal partners.
 Located at 620 Hennepin Avenue in downtown Minneapolis, the restaurant specialized in turkey.
 The club was sold in 1971 and revamped the same year to become Moby Dick's bar (aka "Moby's).

 In 1947, Winter became part owner with Ben Berger, Sid Hartman, and Morris Chalfen and assumed the general manager duties of the new Minneapolis Lakers in the National Basketball League.
 By the mid-1950s, Winter was interested in attracting a pro football team to Minneapolis.
 He attempted to get an expansion team in the National Football League; when that failed Winter and his partners joined with the newly created American Football League in the fall of 1959.

 By 1960, with creation of the AFL, the NFL decided to expand to both Dallas and Minneapolis-St. Paul.
 Minnesota was granted an NFL franchise at the league owners' meetings in Miami on January 28, 1960.
 Winter and his group, out of the AFL and received an NFL expansion team that began in the 1961 season.
 The team was named the Minnesota Vikings on September 27, 1960.
 The founding group consisted of Max Winter, Bill Boyer, H. P. Skoglund, Ole Haugsrud and Bernard H. Ridder Jr.